wxleong/tpm2-provision-service/README.md

 </td>
 <td>
 <ul>
-<li>Create an RSA2048 signing key and persist it at handle 0x81000100</li>
+<li>If the handle is not found, create an RSA2048 signing key and persist it at handle 0x81000100</li>
 <li>Using the RSA2048 EK to verify the authenticity of the signing key</li>
 <li>Perform RSA2048 (PCKS#1 v1.5) signing on the given data (Base64 encoded byte string) or given digest (Base64 encoded 32 bytes byte string)</li>
 </ul>